The Seljuk Han of Anatolia

 Bull's head in relief on column capital in covered section

-It was finished in the month of Ramadan in 1230 (627) (dated by inscription).
+It was finished in the month of Ramadan 637 H (1230 AD) (dated by inscription).

 Alaeddin Keykubad I (1220-37)

-Covered with open courtyard (COC)
+Covered section with an open courtyard (COC)

 Covered section smaller than courtyard

 5 parallel naves of equal width running perpendicular to the rear wall